ivanhrytsaim/module-blog-graph-ql/README.md

 [Magento 2 Blog GraphQL](https://magefan.com/magento2-blog-extension) module allows you to create a PWA Blog on your Magento 2 Store.

+**Note!** If you use Magefan [Magento 2 Blog extension](https://magefan.com/magento2-blog-extension) v2.10.9 or higher, you don't need to install the Magento 2 Blog GraphQL Extension separately.
+It is already included in the extension package.

 **Attention!!!** If you use Magento lower then v2.3.4 please use BlogGraphQl extension v2.0.1.
 BlogGraphQl v2.0.2 is only for Magento 2.3.4 or greater.

 <img width="150" height="100" src="https://magefan.com/media/wysiwyg/made_in_ukraine.jpg">